Manzanit0/Optimg/README.md

 # Optimg

-Image optimization application which relies on [Kraken.io](Kraken.io) and can be easily deployed to AWS lambda, relying in Terraform.
+Image optimization function which relies on [Kraken.io](Kraken.io) and can be easily deployed to AWS lambda, relying on Terraform.

+The project consists of a lambda with S3 notifications setup to listen to a bucket configured through an environment variable.
+All images uploaded to an `images/` directory within that bucket are picked up by the lambda, processed through Kraken and then re-uploaded no another directory, `optimized-images/`.

+N.B: The reason why the lambda is only picking up the images uploaded to `images/` and uploaded the optimized ones to a different directory is to avoid recursive calls for the same image when it gets uploaded.

 ## Minimum requirements